 Since there is moisture underground, digging your way to the water source is clever — but takes time.
 You can gather up to 5 liters of water per day using a still.

-Dig a hole measuring 3ft by 2ft.
-Then dig a smaller hole where your canister can fit easily.
+Here’s another basic survival skill for collecting water.
+Dig a hole measuring 3ft by 2ft, then dig a smaller hole where your canister can fit easily.
 Place the plastic and keep it in place with some rocks.
 After that, place a small rock or weight in the middle of the plastic to create an inverted cone over the container to collect water.

 7. Tree Forks or Rock Crevices

-Tree forks or rock crevices might not be the most plentiful source of water, but they’re better than going without any water at all.
-The forks of tree limbs or rock crevices can collect a small amount of water, due to their concave shape.
+Tree forks or rock crevices in the woods might not be the most plentiful source of water, but they’re better than going without any water at all.
+The forks of tree limbs or rock crevices can collect a small amount of water due to their concave shape.
 Use clean clothing like a sock or bandana to soak the moisture or water in and wring it out.

-There are many different ways to find a water source in the wild; you just have to know where to look.
-The ability to find water outdoors is one of the most important wilderness survival skills you can have.
+There are lots of wilderness survival skills to help you find a water source in the wild; you just have to know where to look.
+The ability to find water outdoors is an essential wilderness survival skills you need to master.
 After finding a water source, knowing how to purify the water you’ve collected is the second most important skill to have.
 Remember, you’re not the only one looking for water out there.
-Always, always, always boil or treat water when you get the chance!
+Always boil or treat water when you get the chance!
 Never drink from an untrusted source — you never know what’s around the bend.

 Up Next: 7 Native American Survival Skills

-Editor’s Note – This post was originally published in July 2017 and has been updated for quality and relevancy.
+Editor’s Note – This post was originally published on November 7, 2017, and has been updated for quality and relevancy.